elijahr/lintball/README.md

   Running without any options will check your code, skipping over directories such as node_modules.

   Options:
     -h|--help
         Show this help message & exit.
     --write
         Auto fix any fixable issues.
-By default lintball will simply notify you of linter issues.
+By default $script_name will simply notify you of linter issues.
     --list
-      List files which lintball will attempt to fix.
+        List files which lintball has a linter for and would attempt to check or fix.
 Useful for debugging a .lintball-ignore file.

   ```

 ### Continuous Integration